ceramicnetwork/docs/docs/authentication/3id-did/method.md

 > [**Install 3ID DID Provider**](./provider.md)

 ## **Specification**
+The 3ID DID Method is fully implemented on top of Ceramic.
 Below, find a simplified version of the 3ID DID Method specification.
 For the full specification, view [3ID DID Method (CIP-79)](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-79/CIP-79.md).

 ### Method name
 The official method name for the 3ID DID method is `3`.